 Vine, is a social media app that lets users share six-second videos, has shutdown after 4 years.

-Some of the biggest companies around are tech giants and many of the top dogs are social media sites.
+Some of the biggest companies around are tech giants and many of the top dogs are social media providers.
 We’ve grown so accustomed to tech start-ups taking the world by storm and making millions along the way, it’s easy to forget they don’t all reach such heights.

 The best laid plans

 The reason Vine stands out though was their apparent success and the perceived benefits of the six second video time.
 Vine became one of the routes to Internet stardom like Instagram or YouTube before it.
-“Viners” were able to sign sponsorship deals, some pushing into the millions.
+“Viners” who were using it were able to sign sponsorship deals, some pushing into the millions.
 Others made their way from Vine into the mainstream like the musicians Shawn Mendes and Ruth B.

 Of mice and men